Creative Dramatics Lesson Plans: Nine Reasons to Teach Radio Theater

 Looking for creative drama lesson plans?

-In high school, I had a fan girl crush John Boy of “The Waltons”.
+In high school, I had a fan girl crush on John Boy of “The Waltons.”
 Maybe you don’t know of the television show, but I bet you can find it running somewhere on television.
 This birthed my love of radio theatre.

 Part of the mystique of the show was the time period (during the Depression) in which the show was set.
 How I could romanticize the time period, I’ll never know but I kinda think it’s because of John Boy.
 Also, I thought it was very heart warming when the family sat around the radio and listened to the evening radio show.